About The PTO

 PTU becomes PTO

-The name is changed to the PTO as Charles Adamo joins as Chairman with the goal of making the organisation an economic reality.
+The name is changed to the PTO and Charles Adamo is appointed Chairman to lead the organisation with the goal of making it an economic reality.

 Renouf Joins As CEO